Is Your Shoulder Pain due to a Pinched Nerve?

 - Red Flags

-Usually, a pinched nerve in the shoulder blade will cause pain and numbness at the shoulder joint.
+Usually, a pinched nerve in the neck will cause pain and numbness at the shoulder joint.
 This typically only impacts one shoulder.
 This pain may feel like more of a sharp pain as opposed to a dull ache. include:

 - Neck pain, especially when you move your neck.